 City Teaching Alliance, an innovative, nationally recognized teacher development and certification program, is pleased to announce that it has expanded its relationship with American University’s School of Education.
 As academic and strategic partners, American University and City Teaching Alliance (formerly known as Urban Teachers) will facilitate a curriculum that delivers state-of-the-art teacher preparation — instilling knowledge and coaching aspiring teachers to transform communities through rigorous, engaging, and culturally respectful education.
 The 2022 cohort will be the first to matriculate under the new partnership and receive a Master of Arts in Teaching, conferred by American University.

 A shared commitment to preparing teachers through an equity-based, anti-racist pedagogy is a cornerstone of this new partnership.

-Urban Teachers was founded in 2009 by educators who observed that far too many teachers arrive in urban classrooms unprepared to create sustainable careers and substantial impact on their school community.
+City Teaching Alliance was founded in 2009 by educators who observed that far too many teachers arrive in urban classrooms unprepared to create sustainable careers and substantial impact on their school community.

-Urban Teachers and American University’s School of Education are thrilled to combine their expertise to give the strongest start possible to aspiring career teachers who seek to effect change and make a positive impact in the lives of publicly educated students across the United States.
+City Teaching Alliance and American University’s School of Education are thrilled to combine their expertise to give the strongest start possible to aspiring career teachers who seek to effect change and make a positive impact in the lives of publicly educated students across the United States.